Applying for a remortgage

 On selected products, we'll cover the cost of a standard valuation.
 Please note that this excludes second or subsequent valuations and does not include homebuyer's surveys, building and structural surveys or specialist reports.
 If you decide to change the loan amount you need after we have the valuation, you may be asked to cover the costs of a new valuation.

-*Yorkshire Building Society chooses to introduce its customers to Optima Legal and Wilson Nesbitt for its remortgage Legal Services.
+*Yorkshire Building Society chooses to introduce its customers to Optima Legal and LMS for its remortgage Legal Services.
 Legal Services are not regulated by the Financial Conduct Authority.

 Before you apply for a remortgage